James Michael Tyler, actor who played Gunther in "Friends," has died at 59 - ExBulletin

-James Michael Tyler, actor who played Gunther in “Friends,” has died at 59
+NEW YORK James Michael Tyler, actor widely known for his recurring role as Gunther in Friends, has passed away.

-Best known for playing Gunther in “Friends,” James Michael Tyler has passed away, TODAY confirmed.
 He was 59 years old.

-The actor “passed away peacefully at his home in Los Angeles Sunday morning after losing his life to prostate cancer,” according to his family.
+Tyler died at his home in Los Angeles on Sunday from prostate cancer, his manager Toni Benson said.
+Tyler was diagnosed with advanced prostate cancer in 2018.

 Tyler is survived by his wife, Jennifer Carno.